karlnewell/uv/docs/configuration/indexes.md

 Most private registries require authentication to access packages, typically via a username and password (or access token).

-To authenticate with a provide index, either provide credentials via environment variables or embed them in the URL.
+To authenticate with a private index, either provide credentials via environment variables or embed them in the URL.

 For example, given an index named `internal-proxy` that requires a username (`public`) and password